You will gain an overview of the Python programming language after reading this article.

 3. Interpreted Language

-Python code is not compiled, transformed to an executable file, and then executed simultaneously.
-Python is an interpreted language, which means that, unlike other programming languages, its code is executed line by line.
+Python is an interpreted language, which means that its code is executed line by line.
 This line-by-line execution also improves code debugging.

 4. Free and Open-Source

-Python is a free and open-source programming language, thus it can be used without cost on any operating system and without any copyright concerns.
-Anyone can get Python, along with its libraries and documentation, from its official website.
-You can download, but you can also create and publish your own modules or libraries.
+Python is a free and open-source programming language that can be used on any operating system without any copyright concerns.
+You can download it from its official website, or create and publish your own modules or libraries.

 5. Object-Oriented Language

-The programming paradigm of Object-Oriented Programming is founded on the ideas of classes and objects.
-Classes serve as blueprints for objects, which contain data and methods for manipulating that data.
-Object-oriented programming focuses on creating code with a high level of abstraction that is reusable.
-Object-Oriented programming is a crucial component of Python.
+Object-Oriented Programming is a programming paradigm that uses classes and objects.
+Classes are blueprints for objects, which contain data and methods for manipulating that data.
+OOP focuses on creating code that is reusable and has a high level of abstraction.

 6. Cross-Platform Language